-There are other ways of managing any symptoms you may have.
+You may need HRT if you have both your ovaries removed and have not already been through the menopause.
+HRT is available in many forms - as an implant, patches (similar to a nicotine replacement patch), tablets, gels, sprays and vaginal creams.
+There are also alternative ways of managing the potential symptoms.
 Please discuss the options available to you either with the gynaecological oncology team before you are discharged from hospital, or with your GP.
 You can also contact the gynaecology CNS for further information or advice.